How to Enable SSH on Ubuntu 18.04

 Enabling SSH on Ubuntu

-SSH server is not installed by default in Ubuntu desktop systems but it can be easily installed from the main Ubuntu repositories.
+The SSH server is not installed by default on Ubuntu desktop systems but it can be easily installed from the standard Ubuntu repositories.

 To install and enable SSH on your Ubuntu system complete the following steps:

 Open your terminal either by using the

 Ctrl+Alt+Tkeyboard shortcut or by clicking on the terminal icon and install the

 Once the installation is completed, the SSH service will start automatically.
 To verify that the installation was successful and SSH service is running type the following command which will print the SSH server status:

 sudo systemctl status ssh